SudharsanamShyamsundar/MedicalImageClassification_Supervised/README.md

-Title : Multi class Image Classifcation for Traffic Sign - for Two different Nations (European and Persian)
+Title : Multi class Image Classifcation for Traffic Sign - for Two different Nations (German and Persian)

 Problem Statement

 Training the Model with Two different datasets which are available on Kaggle for  Traffic Sign:

-There are 43 classes each for German and Persian datasets, Learning Outcome : To implement the computer vision and CNN techniques for the Image classification which have been learned during the semester
+There are 43 classes each for German and Persian datasets, Here I have taken few classes from both the datasets and combined iit
+Learning Outcome : To implement the computer vision and CNN techniques for the Image classification which have been learned during the semester

 Datesets used: